 Each pharmacy site is now being encouraged to have at least one person in their team being set-up to add/remove access for their own staff and to create new smartcard users by carrying out their own ID checks and creating new user profiles in CIS (the software used to manage smartcards).

-The attached document Key Benefits of using CIS for Pharmacies details the convenience and many benefits for pharmacies to be able to sort out smartcard issues themselves instead of having to post their cards to Eastleigh each time something needs actioning.
+The attached document Key Benefits of using CIS for Pharmacies details the convenience and many benefits for pharmacies to be able to sort out smartcard issues themselves instead of having to post their cards each time something needs actioning.

 A brief outline of the model and all the information and forms required to set-up your key person is shown in the drop-down box below: